OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Intent

+To describe any notice correspond to usage of Artifact, especially license compatibility, conditions to ovey license terms and/or usecase limitations under the conditions for development of prerequisite product.

-To describe which development phase of the prerequisite product development are compatible for the license, such as "verification", "evaluation", etc.
+In the case of description of license compatibility which depend on development phase of the prerequisite product development, it abl e to identfy with this field mentioned as "verification", "evaluation", etc.

+In other case, to describe
+広告条項などの個別具体的な条文が関わる場合も含む

-#### Tag: `AcceptableUsecaseOfTheLicense:`
+#### Tag: `AcceptableCondition:`

-### Acceptable License Inventory Deadline
+### Acceptable Artifact Inventory Deadline

 #### Purpose

-Identify the inventory deadline when the license of the artifact is acceptable on the specific development phase.
+Identify the inventory deadline when the license/condition of the artifact is acceptable on the specific development phase.

 | Attribute | Value |
 | --------- | ----- |